 Just like clothes, a car is supposed to say something about you, and sometimes practicality can loose out to glamor.
-If you don't know what to get, you're probably better off going to look at a car dealer when the place is closed.
+If you don't know exactly what car to get, you're probably better off going to look at a car dealer when the place is closed.
 That way you won't feel pressured and you can take your time.
 In some states, dealers aren’t allowed to open on Sundays, so that’s the perfect time.
 Otherwise, early mornings before they open are ideal.

 Obviously, not all dealers are like this but a lot of them are.
 It's not a fun type situation.